 Photo by Sharon Ramsey, Fredericksburg.

 Year round, Fredericksburg is a great place for wilderness exploration, boating, swimming, hiking at Lake Anna State Park, fishing at the Rappahannock and Rapidan Rivers, or rock climbing at Virginia Outdoor Center.
 Nature walks and horseback riding, kayaking and biking are also popular at Virginia Outdoor Center.
 Leesylvania State Park in Woodbridge is a great place to take a stroll by the historic Potomac River … look out for Bald Eagles!
-For golfers there are top-rated courses including: the challenging Gauntlet Golf Club, Augustine Golf Club, Lee’s Hill Golfer’s Club, Meadows Farm Golf Course and Cameron Hills Golf Links.
+For golfers there are top-rated courses including: the challenging Gauntlet Golf Club, Lee’s Hill Golfer’s Club, Meadows Farm Golf Course and Cameron Hills Golf Links.

 Options, Options, Options!